onap/doc/docs/guides/onap-developer/settingup/fullonap.rst

  dns_forwarder: PUT THE IP OF DNS FORWARDER FOR ONAP DEPLOYMENT'S OWN DNS SERVER
  oam_network_cidr: 10.0.0.0/16

-You can use the Google Public DNS 8.8.8.8 and 4.4.4.4 address or your internal DNS servers
+You can use the Google Public DNS 8.8.8.8 and 4.4.4.4 address or your internal DNS servers.

 ONAP installs a DNS server used to resolve IP addresses in the ONAP OAM private network.
 ONAP Amsterdam Release also requires OpenStack Designate DNS support for the DCAE platform, so as to allow IP address discovery and communication among DCAE elements.